 Present Day Kona Hawaii

-Today, Kona Hawaii is home to an international airport, numerous historic and natural attractions, luxurious resorts, fine dining, and world-renowned coffee.
+Today, Kona Hawaii is home to an international airport, numerous historic and natural attractions, luxurious resorts, fine dining, black sand and white sand beaches, and world-renowned coffee.
 Approximately 1.2 million tourists visit the Kona side of the island each year and two-thirds of those visitors are returning to explore more of what the Big Island has to offer.

-Al fresco island dining, world-renowned breweries, and incredible coffee are just a few of the attractions visitors to Kona enjoy, but the easy access to beaches, shopping, and historic sites keep them coming back season after season.
+Al fresco island dining, world-renowned breweries, delicious poke, and incredible coffee are just a few of the dining attractions visitors to Kona enjoy, and this paired with the easy access to beaches, shopping, and historic sites keep them coming back season after season.

 With their incredible marine life, amazing coral, and crystal clear water, you’ll love these snorkeling spots around the Big Island.